cosmos/sdk-tutorials/academy/3-running-a-chain/node-api-and-cli.md

 )
 ```

-Also, have a look at [`simapp/app.go`](https://github.com/cosmos/cosmos-sdk/blob/d83a3bf92c9a84bddf3f5eb6692a1101c18b42f1/simapp/app.go), in which each module and key keeper will be imported.
+Also have a look at [`simapp/app.go`](https://github.com/cosmos/cosmos-sdk/blob/d83a3bf92c9a84bddf3f5eb6692a1101c18b42f1/simapp/app.go) in which each module and key keeper will be imported.
 The first thing you will see is a considerable [list of modules](https://github.com/cosmos/cosmos-sdk/blob/d83a3bf92c9a84bddf3f5eb6692a1101c18b42f1/simapp/app.go#L33-L44) that are used by most Cosmos-sdk applications:

 ```go
 ...